Kccendana/Hello_world/README.md

 ### Prerequisites

-In order to run this project you need: Code editor like VSCode.
+In order to run this project you need: text editor like VSCode.